Commercial Construction in Oklahoma City, OK

 These are the items we resolve before mobilization on a commercial construction project so the field team starts with a complete plan, not a list of open questions.

-• Confirm ground-up commercial shells and core systems is mapped to a buildable sequence and assigned to a named field lead.
+• Confirm ground-up commercial shells and core systems for Class A office, retail, and mixed-use occupancies in OKC corridors is mapped to a buildable sequence, assigned to a named field lead, and tied to the OKC building department inspection calendar.

-• Define how interior buildout and phased tenant occupancy planning will be procured, with delivery dates set against the field's actual install window.
+• Define how interior buildout, phased tenant occupancy planning, and lobby and amenity construction for Bricktown and Memorial Road projects will be procured, with delivery dates confirmed against the field's actual install window and OGE or utility service milestones.

-• Use define scope packages and bid strategy during preconstruction as the gate for mobilization — no scope leaves preconstruction without it.
+• Use define scope packages, trade bid strategy, and procurement calendar during preconstruction aligned to OKC permit timelines as the gate for mobilization — no scope leaves preconstruction without confirmed subgrade data, permit approval, and trade award documentation.

-• Publish a two-week look-ahead built around update schedule look-ahead plans with trade leadership so the trade leads share one schedule view.
+• Publish a two-week look-ahead built around update schedule look-ahead plans with trade leadership weekly and maintain critical-path visibility for ownership teams so trade leads share one schedule view and weather-watch protocols are integrated before spring storm season begins.

 Frequently Asked Questions